 Diversity inside and outside MPAs

 Traditional visual surveys most often report higher biodiversity and biomass inside MPAs [50], including Scorpion State Marine Reserve [6].
 However, our results surprisingly indicate lower diversity inside the MPA.
 This paradoxical result is partially explained by the inability of eDNA to resolve Sebastes species that were visually observed inside (n=3) and on the edge of the MPA (n=1), but not outside.
-In addition, despite standardize sample concentration during pooling, sites outside the MPA had ~50% more read depth.
-Increased read depth should increase species detection, although species rarefaction curves suggest that all samples had sufficient read depth to saturate species richness following site occupancy modelling (Figure S1).
+Furthermore, species rarefaction curves also suggest that all samples had sufficient read depth to saturate species richness following site occupancy modelling (Figure S1).

+Instead, species richness differences observed here must be due to another unaccounted for factor.
+First, the observed pattern of species richness from eDNA may be the true pattern of species richness and that SCUBA surveys did not capture the true pattern of species richness.
+Second, both SCUBA and eDNA methods may have under-sampled diversity across these three reefs requiring higher sampling effort to capture the true species richness patterns.
+These two explanations highlight the difficulty of comparing two surveying methods with imperfect detection rates [49,51].
+For visual transect surveys this could be overcome with additional survey types that focus on identifying more species as well as surveying a greater number of transects within each site [52,53].
+For eDNA surveys this could require an increased number of replicate locations within a site or replicate water bottles at each location to avoid potential patchiness of eDNA dispersion across a reef [8].
+In addition, a greater number of technical PCR replicates may be required to reach full saturation as has been observed in controlled mesocosm experiments[19].

-Instead, [49,51][52,53][8][19]a more likely explanation for this unexpected result is that low density of kelp forest fishes outside the MPA increased the detection of non-kelp forest taxa advected from elsewhere.
-In total, 46.4% of taxa detected outside the MPA were non-rocky reef species such as California angel shark (Squatina californica, Squatinidae), Chub mackerel (Scomber japonicus, Scombridae), and Ocean sunfish (Mola mola, Molidae).
-Although these species occasionally pass through nearshore rocky reef environments, a more likely explanation is that eDNA from these species were transported from nearby pelagic, intertidal, and sandy bottom ecosystems [16,43].
-While such transport would be expected at all sites, high fish abundance inside the MPA would likely result in a strongly skewed ratio of endogenous kelp forest eDNA to exogenous pelagic eDNA [16], with the signal of kelp forest taxa dominating that of pelagic species.
+Lastly, another potential explanation for this unexpected result is that low density of kelp forest fishes outside the MPA increased the detection of non-kelp forest taxa advected from elsewhere.
+In total, 38.5% of taxa detected outside the MPA were non-rocky reef species such as Yellowtail amberjack (Seriola lalandi, Carangidae), California clingfish (Gobiesox rhessodon, Gobiesocidae), and Fantail flounder (Xystreurys liolepis, Paralichthyidae).
+Although these species occasionally pass through rocky reef environments, another potential explanation is that eDNA from these species were transported from nearby pelagic, intertidal, and sandy bottom ecosystems [16,43].
+While such transport would be expected at all sites, high fish abundance inside the MPA could result in a strongly skewed ratio of endogenous kelp forest eDNA to exogenous pelagic eDNA [16], with the signal of kelp forest taxa dominating that of pelagic species.

 This paradoxical pattern of species richness highlights that eDNA data must be interpreted with caution [54].
 Metabarcoding methods often perform unexpectedly when DNA concentrations are low, increasing the probability of sequencing rare species [8].
 Thus additional ecological metrics to species richness, ones that are more representative of ecological patterns and processes, are needed to optimally interpret eDNA results [15].
 These results ultimately highlight the value of ground truthing eDNA results with visual surveys in novel applications to ensure proper interpretation of results [49].
+However, they also highlight that comparing survey methods with imperfect detection efforts in the field is challenging as there is no “gold standard” for ecosystem biomonitoring [49,51].

 Conclusion